bnfour/ritsu-fuse/readme.md

 `-?`, `-h` or `--help` shows help information listed at the start of this section.

 ### Termination
-The created file system will be removed, leaving its root folder empty again when the app's process ends for any reason.
-It's also possible to use `umount(8)` like
+It's preferable to use `umount(8)` like
 `$ umount <file system root folder>`
-to stop the app and also remove the created file system.
+to stop the app and remove the created file system, clearing the file system root folder.

+If the app's process ends for any reason, the FUSE file system will also be cleared.

+#### Exit codes
+Non-zero exit code indicates that some kind of error occured and the app did not exit cleanly.

+Defined exit codes:
+- 1: an unhandled exception has occured
+- 2: there are some configuration errors

 ## Usage as a library
 This repo contains two projects: